genomicepidemiology/plasmidfinder/README.md

                     The path to where you have located the database folder -b BLAST
-                    The path to the location of blast-2.2.26 if it is not added to the user's path (see the install guide in 'README.md') -i INFILE
+                    The path to the location of blast-2.2.26 if it is not added to the users path (see the install guide in 'README.md') -i INFILE
                     Your input file which needs to be preassembled partial or complete genomes in fasta format